 In addition, you should bring as much evidence as possible that shows that you deserve to get your driver’s license back.
 You can bring proof that you are enrolled in a treatment program, for example.
 In any case, you’ll need to present all of this evidence in a way that is credible and persuasive.

 Your attorney can help you collect enough evidence that shows that you are sober and safe to drive.
-And at the AHS hearing, your attorney can use his or her advocacy skills to persuade the administrative officer to grant the reinstatement of your license.
-With an experienced criminal defense lawyer by your side, not only will you have a greater chance of obtaining a reinstatement, you’ll have a less stressful experience.
+And at the AHS hearing, your attorney can use their advocacy skills to persuade the administrative officer to grant the reinstatement of your license.
+With an experienced criminal defense lawyer by your side, not only will you have a greater chance of obtaining a reinstatement, but you’ll also have a less stressful experience.

-At DeBruin Law, our goal is to help the citizens of Lansing, MI successfully navigate the criminal justice system.
+At DeBruin Law, PLLC, our goal is to help the citizens of Lansing, Michigan, successfully navigate the criminal justice system.
 If you hire us to work on your OWI case, we can counsel you on the collateral consequences of a conviction, such as the revocation of your license.
-If you want help with an OWI charge or the reinstatement of your license, you can call us today at (517) 324-4303 for a free and confidential consultation of your case.
+If you want help with an OWI charge or the reinstatement of your license, you can call us today at 517-731-0353 for a free and confidential consultation of your case.